 Operational risk is the risk of loss resulting from inadequate or failed internal processes, human behavior and systems, or from external events.
 Operational risk is inherent in each of the Bank's business and key support activities can manifest it in various ways.
-These include breakdowns, error, business interruptions and inappropriate behavior of employees, and can potentially result in financial losses and other damage to the Bank.
+These include breakdowns, errors and business interruptions, and can potentially result in financial losses and other damage to the Bank.